4d/docs/website/translated_docs/es/API/SystemWorkerClass.md

 The `.wait()` function <!-- REF #SystemWorkerClass.wait().Summary -->waits until the end of the `SystemWorker` execution or the specified *timeout*<!-- END REF -->.

-In *timeout*, pass a value in seconds.
+En *timeout*, pase un valor en segundos.
 The `SystemWorker` script will wait for the external process for the amount of time defined in the *timeout* parameter.
 If you omit the *timeout* parameter, the script execution will wait indefinitely.

 Actually, `.wait()` waits until the end of processing of the `onTerminate` formula, except if the *timeout* is reached.
 If *timeout* is reached, the `SystemWorker` is not killed.